tiesont/grcc-webapplications/docs/setting-up-ec2-tutorial.md

 ## Get a (free or cheap\!)
 DNS Name For Your Web Apps

-If you plan to be a web developer, now may be a good time to buy a *yourname.com* domain or a cheap name from go-daddy or similar.
+If you plan to be a web developer, now may be a good time to buy a *yourname.com* domain or a cheap name from Namecheap or similar.
 If you already have one, feel free to use it, or a subdomain (*webapps.yourname.com*) if it's already in use.

  A free (or low cost) domain can be found here (when they feel like giving you one\!):